psp515/MicroPico/examples/ledrgb/README.md

 </div>
 <br/>

 RGB led is combination of 3 leds, red(r), green(g) and blue(b).
 This combination allows to create a lot of colors.
 RGB led can be connected in 2 ways - common cathode(power is supplyed by r,g,b pin), common anode (power is supplyed by one pin).
+With such LED we are able to create 256^3 of different colors (if we assume each led has 256 states of light).

 ### Example